Trivivium/devops-2k20/postmortem.md

 nmap -v -A 46.101.119.181
 ````

 The most worrying finding is the open port at 1433 because it is our database.
+Also, in continuation of our admin database password being available in source code makes it quite straightforward to access our database.

  - **Step 2**

-We will then try to test if we are vulnerable to Injection flaws, such as SQL injection.
+Firstly, we will try to test if we are vulnerable to Injection flaws, such as SQL injection.
 SQL injection is the highest security risk according to OWASP
 and in that case, it makes sense to try that on our system.
 We used SqlMap to figure out if any of our inputs are injectable.
 If not, then SqlMap will return -